vic-775/Slack-Project-Sync-Agent/README.md

 ---
 ```
 ## Agent
-This folder contains the core n8n workflows that power the eLuna Slack-based AI agent.
+This folder contains the core n8n workflows that power the Slack-based AI agent.
 The agent listens to messages in Slack, classifies and processes tasks, coordinates human approvals, and interacts with project management tools (Jira & GitLab) — all from within a Slack interface.

 ## Architecture Overview